-- Use of on-line MCP for medical direction in the field for difficult cases is encouraged. - Minor trauma patients may be transported to non-trauma centers. - Major trauma patients are to be transported as soon as possible to the nearest appropriate facility. - Scene size-up, with rapid assessment and recognition of major trauma or multiple system trauma and effective evaluation of the mechanism of injury are essential to the subsequent treatment. - Hypothermia is a significant and frequent problem in shock for major trauma patients.
-Maintain patient's body temperature. - If patient condition changes, notify hospital. - When patient is transported by helicopter, the EMS run sheet should be faxed to the receiving trauma center. - The only procedures that should take precedence to transport of major trauma patients are: - Airway management - Stabilization of neck, back or obvious femur and pelvic fractures on a backboard - Exsanguinating hemorrhage control - Extrication - After the trauma patient's extrication, the on-scene time should be limited to 10 minutes or less, except when there are extenuating circumstances. - Take a manual BP on all trauma patients. - Repeat vitals on trauma patients every 5 minutes.
+- Use of on-line MCP for medical direction in the field for difficult cases is encouraged. - Minor trauma patients may be transported to non-trauma centers. - Major trauma patients are to be transported as soon as possible to the nearest appropriate facility. - Scene size-up with rapid assessment and recognition of major trauma or multiple system trauma and effective evaluation of the mechanism of injury are essential to the subsequent treatment. - Hypothermia is a significant and frequent problem in shock for major trauma patients.
+Maintain patient's body temperature. - If patient's condition changes, notify hospital. - When patient is transported by helicopter, the EMS run sheet should be faxed to the receiving Trauma Center. - The only procedures that should take precedence over transport of major trauma patients are: - o Airway management - o Stabilization of neck, back or obvious femur or pelvic fractures on a backboard - o Exsanguinating hemorrhage control - Extrication - After the trauma patient's extrication, the on-scene time should be limited to 10 minutes or less, except when there are extenuating circumstances. - Take a manual BP on all trauma patients. - Repeat vitals on trauma patients every 5 minutes.